-You wouldn't be entirely wrong in assuming that Lee Litumbe lives on the road.
-In 2014, the Cameroonian born travel writer decided to quit her career in corporate finance to found Spirited Pursuit, a blog dedicated to chronicling her travels throughout Africa.
-"Africa is in dire need of rebranding and being captured through inspired eyes," she told MyDomaine.
+In 2014, Lee Litumbe, the Cameroonian born travel writer decided to quit her career in corporate finance to found Spirited Pursuit, a blog dedicated to chronicling her travels throughout Africa.
+"Africa is in dire need of [a] rebranding and being captured through inspired eyes," she told MyDomaine.
 "I wanted to be part of that rebrand by sharing my personal stories and genuine experiences as a solo female traveler."

-To date, Litumbe has visited 15 African countries—and counting (right now, she's in South Africa).
+To date, Litumbe has visited 15 African countries and counting.
 From the red dunes of Sossusvlei to the narrow streets of Lamu Town, Litumbe's gorgeous photography and poignant storytelling showcase all the history, beauty, and heart the continent has to offer to adventurous travelers.
-"Africa needs more Africans to tell the world her story," Litumbe told MyDomaine.
+"Africa needs more Africans to tell the world her story," says Litumbe.
 "To experience her endless offerings firsthand and capture her diverse beauty accurately.
-And most importantly, to create content that inspires and informs on how you too can come experience it all for yourself," she says.
+And most importantly, to create content that inspires and informs on how you, too, can come to experience it all for yourself."

-To inspire our wanderlust, Litumbe opens up about some of the most incredible countries she's visited in Africa.
+For travel inspiration beyond the cities of Europe and the beaches of South America, we asked Litumbe to share some of the most incredible places she's visited in Africa.
 Spanning the stunning white-sand beaches of Mozambique to the colorful colonial buildings of Senegal, these are the destinations that lure her back again and again.

-Southern Mozambique, known for its pristine beaches and incredible marine life, is a must-visit destination on the continent, Litumbe tells MyDomaine.
+Southern Mozambique, known for its pristine beaches and incredible marine life, is a must-visit destination on the continent, according to Litumbe.
 Don't miss visiting Vilanculos, a laid-back, relaxed beach town along the southern coast, for a slice of heaven on earth, she advises.
-With Mozambique's sparkling turquoise waters and stunning white-sand beaches, pictured above, it also makes for an ideal jumping-off point for island hopping and exploring the stunning islands of the Bazaruto Archipelago.
+With Mozambique's sparkling turquoise waters and stunning white-sand beaches (pictured above), it also makes for an ideal jumping-off point for island hopping and exploring the stunning islands of the Bazaruto Archipelago.
 "Hiring a driver or renting a car will allow you to see the country in a much better way than flying (if you have time on your side)," recommends Litumbe.

-"Senegal has so much to offer, it's hard to know where to start," confesses Litumbe.
-Between the volcanic rock formations on the island-turned-national-park Îlot Sarpant and the colorful colonial buildings of Saint Louis, it's easy to see why narrowing the nation's best destinations down to a short list is a challenging task for the well-traveled Litumbe.
-Be sure to visit Îlot Sarpant, which is just a 20-minute boat ride from the city of Dakar, spend some time in Saint Louis, and stay at least one night at Collines de Niassam resort, an eco-lodge perched among the baobabs on the Siné-Saloum delta about a three-hour drive from Dakar, she recommends.
+"Senegal has so much to offer, it's hard to know where to start," says Litumbe.
+Between the volcanic rock formations on the island-turned-national-park Îlot Sarpant and the colorful colonial buildings of Saint Louis, it's easy to see why narrowing the nation's best destinations down to a shortlist is a challenging task for the well-traveled Litumbe.
+Be sure to visit Îlot Sarpant, which is just a 20-minute boat ride from the city of Dakar; spend some time in Saint Louis, and stay at least one night at Collines de Niassam resort, an eco-lodge perched among the baobabs on the Siné-Saloum delta, about a three-hour drive from Dakar.